London Lobsters

-The London Lobsters, (Note: also called "Haselrig's Lobsters" or just "Lobsters") officially styled as Sir Arthur Haselrig's Regiment of Horse, were a cavalry unit raised in 1642 and led by Sir Arthur Haselrig, a Parliamentarian who fought in the First English Civil War.
-The unit was one of very few units raised as cuirassiers, equipped in suits of plate armour reaching from head to knee.
-It had a somewhat chequered career in combat, but was credited with being one of very few Parliamentarian cavalry units able to stand up to the mounted charge of the Cavaliers in the early years of the war.

-The unit was re-equipped as Harquebusiers in 1644, and absorbed into the New Model Army in April 1645, when Haselrig relinquished command to John Butler, and as was then the custom, it became known as Butler's Horse.
+Sir Arthur Haselrig's Regiment of Horse, better known as the London Lobsters, (Note: also called "Haselrig's Lobsters" or just "Lobsters") was a Parliamentarian heavy cavalry regiment raised in 1642 and commanded by Colonel Sir Arthur Haselrig during the First English Civil War.
+One of two cuirassier units raised during the war, the regiment was equipped in suits of plate armour reaching from head to knee.
+It had a chequered career in combat, but was credited with being one of the few Parliamentarian cavalry units able to stand up to mounted charges by Cavalier horsemen during the war's early years.
+The regiment was re-equipped as harquebusiers in 1644 and absorbed into the New Model Army in April 1645, when Haselrig relinquished command to John Butler; as was then the custom it was renamed as John Butler's Regiment of Horse.

 Background

-Sir Arthur Haselrig in his cuirassier armour.

 Sir Arthur Haselrig was a prominent leader of the Parliamentary opposition to Charles I during the 1630s.
 When the First English Civil War began in August 1642, he formed a regiment of "cuirassiers", who wore armour covering most of their body and became known as Haselrig's "London lobsters".
-They were one of a small handful of similar units, since full armour had largely been abandoned at this time.
+They were one of only two similar units, since full armour had largely been abandoned at this time.
 Most cavalry wore only cuirasses and helmets, while equipping a cuirassier was very expensive.
-In 1629, a their equipment cost four pounds and 10 shillings, while that of normal cavalry was only one pound and six shillings.
+In 1629, cuirassier armour cost four pounds and 10 shillings, while that of harquebusiers (the standard cavalry of the time) was only one pound and six shillings.
+The only other unit entirely equipped in cuirassier armour was the Lifeguard of the Earl of Essex, however, individual cavalrymen within other regiments also served in complete armour.